 The save pile can be sorted into as many categories as you need.
 We recommend grouping items together by use, like eye products, face products, lip products and so on.
 You can get as specific as you want with your groupings, but this is the easiest way to start.

-Save Space With Stackable Containers
+3. Save Space With Stackable Containers

 Each product category should get its own compartment, so you’ll want to opt for trays and boxes that fit together and stack easily.
 Bonus points if those containers are clear because it will make finding products from your favorite brands so much easier.
 You can find clear plastic organizers that fit the bill at any home improvement or beauty supply store.
 If you prefer the look of wood or lacquered plastic containers, label your trays and dividers so you know exactly what is inside each.
 We’re partial to these acrylic drawers, which come in multiple sizes to accommodate your tiniest lipsticks and your full-size foundations.